William Paterson University

 Jason Kendall is adjunct instructor of Astronomy at William Paterson University.

-Jason is teaching one sections of Introduction to Astronomy in the Spring of 2016:
+Jason is teaching one sections of Introduction to Astronomy in the Fall of 2017:

 - Other Textbooks

 - Stellarium: (Free software)

 - Class trip to the United Astronomy Clubs of New Jersey